digicarrie/whammyVMidiSequencer/README.md

 - Beat subdivision selection (1/4, 1/3, etc)
 - Tap Tempo
 - Beat length averaging over 4 taps

+# Adding new modes and subdivisions
+To add a new mode, simply add the mode name to the mode array, add the number of notes in it to the modeNumber array, and add a method for it in the play() method switch statement.
+To add a new subdivision, add the denominator to the sub array.
+The subdivision numerator is always 1.

 # Wiring
 - OLED sda: GP0